The Female Athlete Course (For Fitness Professionals)

 • FitRec Level B Course -

 Important Information For the Seminar:

-- There may be a workout to start or end the seminar.
+- There is a workout at the start of Day 2.
 Whilst this is optional, I do recommend that you come to do it because it will let us see how you move and we can begin to pick out the people who will be good models!

 - Please be prepared to be observed.
 That usually means males will often have to take their shirt off or at least wear a singlet and shorts.
 Females, if you could wear a crop top or singlet with shorts, that would be great - ideally bra that has traditional or halter neck straps (*not* racer-back style) please.
 Observing other people is the best way to learn...having said that, we won't force anyone to do anything they are not comfortable doing.

 - Lunch will NOT be provided.
 Please bring any snacks, drinks or supplements you need - there will be breaks during the seminar.